NDepend Blog

 C# Hello World for Beginners

-(If you are already experienced with C# just skip this section)
+(If you are already experienced with C# just skip this section.)

 If you are a beginner you might want to know that:

-• Namespace are used to group the various classes of a program into logical units.
-The word logical is important because a namespace doesn’t refer to anything physical like a file, a directory or even a compiled element.
-When a class Foo is declared in a namespace Bar, the full name of the class is Bar.Foo.
-You can either refer to this class with its full name Bar.Foo, or use the shorter name Foo as long as a clause using Bar; is declared prior to the usage of Foo in the source file so the compiler can guess that the code refers to the Bar.Foo class.
+• A namespace groups the various classes of a program into logical units.
+The word logical matters because a namespace doesn’t refer to anything physical like a file, a directory or even a compiled element.
+When you declare a class Foo in a namespace Bar, the full name of the class becomes Bar.Foo.
+You can refer to this class either with its full name Bar.Foo, or use the shorter name Foo as long as you declare a using Bar; clause before its usage so the compiler can resolve Bar.Foo.

-Now let’s dig into what’s happening behind.
+Now let’s dig into what’s happening behind the scene.

 C# Hello World for Experienced C# Programmers